Simple H-Bridge Motor Driver Circuit using MOSFET

 However, a more elegant solution exists.

-H-Bridge Motor Driver Circuit
+H-Bridge Motor Driver Circuit: Complete Solution

-When activating one pair of (diagonally opposite) MOSFETs, the motor sees current flow in one direction and when the other pair is activated, the current through the motor reverses direction.
+When activating one pair of (diagonally opposite) MOSFETs, the motor sees current flow in one direction, and when the other pair is activated, the current through the motor reverses direction.

 For the H-Bridge